codex-storage/codex-research/design/proof-erasure-coding.md

 employ erasure coding on a Galois field of 2^8 to encode 256 shards of data, no matter how big the shards are.

+The amount of original data shards is typically called K, the amount of parity shards M, and the total amount of shards N.

 Adversarial erasure
 -------------------